 The Algorand network supports two types of nodes to simultaneously optimize for transaction throughput and decentralization: relay nodes and participation nodes.
 The difference between these nodes is one of configuration only, not software.

 Relay nodes serve as network hubs and maintain connections to many other nodes.
 These nodes have high-performance network connections which allow for efficient communication paths, ultimately reducing the number of hops and the transmit time of sending a message throughout the network.
 Relay nodes decongest noise in the system by accumulating protocol messages from participation nodes and other relay nodes connected to them, performing deduplication, signature checks, and other validation steps and then re-propagating only the valid messages.
 Relay nodes are also often located at internet exchange points to decrease propagation time.
-Anyone may (and is encouraged to) run a relay node.
+Anyone may run a relay node.

 Click here to learn how to run a relay node.

 Offline accounts: For users who choose not to participate in the Algorand consensus protocol, the Algorand blockchain offers an offline mode.
+This is the default status of newly created accounts.

 The Algorand Foundation is deeply committed to the Algorand blockchain being a fully decentralized network in both its node distribution and voting power.
 However, the path to decentralization is one that must be carefully paved in the early stages.